J3rome/jingo/README.md

 In order to enable HTTPS Support, simply switch the boolean **https** in the sample config file to true and provide the path to you certificat and key.

-If you want to force use of Https and disable HTTP support, simply change the value of disableHttp in config file
+If you want to force use of Https and disable HTTP support, simply change the value of forceHttps in config file

 If running under Apache, I suggest you run Jingo HTTPS server on port **443** and comment any mention of port **443** in your Apache config files.